Aakash2003jain/Hadoop-AirPollution-Analysis/README.md

     hdfs dfs -cat /user/air_pollution/output2/part-r-00000
     hdfs dfs -cat /user/air_pollution/output3/part-r-00000
     ```

+## 6. MapReduce Job Descriptions

+This project includes three key MapReduce jobs designed to process the air pollution dataset:

+1. **Average AQI Calculation**:
+   - **Description**: This job calculates the average Air Quality Index (AQI) for each state.
+   - **Input**: The input dataset, where each record contains the AQI value for a specific city/state.
+   - **Output**: A file containing the average AQI value for each state.

+2. **Highest CO Concentration**:
+   - **Description**: This job finds the highest CO concentration recorded for each city/state in the dataset.
+   - **Input**: The input dataset, where each record contains the CO concentration for a specific city/state.
+   - **Output**: A file containing the highest CO concentration for each city/state.

+3. **AQI Above Threshold**:
+   - **Description**: This job filters cities or states with AQI values above a predefined threshold (e.g., 100).
+It helps identify areas with poor air quality.
+   - **Input**: The input dataset, where each record contains the AQI value for a specific city/state.
+   - **Output**: A file containing the cities/states with AQI values exceeding the threshold.

+---

+## 7. **Output**:
          Below are the results of the Hadoop MapReduce jobs for air pollution analysis, as retrieved from HDFS output directories:

       1. **Average CO Concentration**:
          The following output shows the average CO concentration: